Chapter 5: Obstacles in Yoga Practice and How to Overcome Them

 Sleep and the Need for Occasional Rest

 The theory of Yoga may sometimes look very simple, but when the seeker actually sits for practice, he will find it not so easy.
-The beginner cannot independently live a life of Yoga for sometime at least.
-That is why he is asked to keep the company or Satsanga of like-minded people.
+The beginner cannot independently live a life of Yoga, at least for some time.
+That is why he is asked to keep the company or satsanga of like-minded people.
 They can then have a group discussion among themselves.
-People of similar aspiration may have a sitting, a chat – or, may be, a discussion.
+People of similar aspiration may have a sitting, a chat—or, maybe, a discussion.
 In addition to this mutual exchange of ideas that the Yoga students may have, among themselves as friends and co-students, for their own benefit and necessity, they can also have a time set apart for study.
 Yoga does not always mean meditation with closed eyes.
 It means many things that are contributory to it ultimately.
 A little bit of study also is very necessary.
 Perhaps it may also have to be maintained as a necessary routine always.
 Some amount of reference to a text on Yoga may be required to brush up the mind into higher thoughts.
 Otherwise, we cannot always entertain noble thoughts.
 It is not easy to accommodate in the mind lofty thoughts of God always, throughout the day.
 That is impracticable.
 So, we take to various methods of practice in order to accommodate the mind to this habit of lofty thinking.
-Discussion with good people, friends, is a help and is something like a secondary Satsanga.
+Discussion with good people, friends, is a help, and is something like a secondary satsanga.
 Also helpful is a study of great texts on Yoga, given by great masters, incarnations, prophets and divinities of the past.

 The Devil's Whisper